An Origin Story

 The airplane was completely fine.
 I was fine.
 Everything was fine.
 But, what if it wasn’t?

-That thought would eat at me for the rest of the 34 hour flight.
+That thought would eat at me for the rest of the 34-hour flight.
 How would my wife know my passwords to pay the bills?
-There were so many things I wanted to tell my wife, my three year old son.
-I’d never be able to congratulate him on graduating school, on becoming a dad, or anything.
+There were so many things I wanted to tell my wife, my three-year-old son.
+I’d never be able to congratulate him on graduating from school, on becoming a dad, or anything.
 I’d be gone.
 Just gone.
 A memory.

 I suppose that is true for all of us.